bitprophet/releases/README.rst

 What is Releases?
 =================

-Releases is a `Sphinx <http://sphinx-doc.org>`_ extension designed to help you keep a source control friendly, merge friendly changelog file & turn it into useful, human readable HTML output.
+Releases is a Python 2+3 compatible `Sphinx <http://sphinx-doc.org>`_ extension designed to help you keep a source control friendly, merge friendly changelog file & turn it into useful, human readable HTML output.

 Specifically: